THE FUNKY MUSE

 The Psychedelic Imagination History and Major Figures of Jazz Origins of Reggae, Ska and Dub

-What Atlantic Record’s Jerry Wexler called Rhythm and Blues (R & B) in 1949 became known as Soul Music in the sixties.
-Musically, soul came to mean songs with secular lyrics about love, dancing and other worldly concerns, sung and arranged with the techniques and, more importantly, the fervour of gospel music.
-Funky originally meant dirty, or a dirty sound.
-This page examines the origins of Soul and Funk in the United States by looking at the music of important artists and the role of a number of key independent record labels in bringing their music to a much wider audience.
-In each case the label is associated with a particular U.S. city (e.g. Atlantic Records - New York).
+The music that Atlantic Record’s Jerry Wexler called Rhythm and Blues (R & B) in 1949 became known as Soul Music in the sixties.
+Musically, Soul came to mean songs with secular lyrics about love, dancing and other worldly concerns, sung and arranged with the techniques and, more importantly, the fervour of gospel music.

 The Importance of The Independent Record Labels

-New York’s Atlantic Records, founded in 1949 by Ahmet and Neshui Ertegun, the sons of a Turkish diplomat, built an impressive enterprise, with Ray Charles, Ruth Brown, the Drifters and the Coasters - Atlantic Records Jerry Wexler coined the term "rhythm and blues" in 1949.
+New York’s Atlantic Records was founded in 1949 by Ahmet and Neshui Ertegun, the sons of a Turkish diplomat.
+They built an impressive enterprise, with Ray Charles, Ruth Brown, the Drifters and the Coasters and it was Atlantic Records Jerry Wexler who coined the term Rhythm and Blues in 1949.
 Ray Charles talked Atlantic Records into letting him try something different.
-"What’d I Say," "I Got a Woman" and later his version of "Georgia on My Mind," put the ferocious devotional energy of the Baptist church into tales of sinning, drinking, and sexual anguish that made him into a national institution, and make soul music a cleansing, cathartic medium for its secular fans.
-Atlantic Records also recorded the jazz luminary John Coltrane (Giant Steps - 1960).
+"I Got a Woman" (1954), "What’d I Say" (1959) and later his version of "Georgia on My Mind," put the ferocious devotional energy of the Baptist church into tales of sinning, drinking, and sexual anguish that made him into a national institution, and made soul music a cleansing, cathartic medium for its secular fans.

 Chicago’s Chess Records had been catering successfully to black tastes with Muddy Waters and Howlin’ Wolf, and to white teens with Chuck Berry and Bo Diddley, since the early 1950’s.